Cerlancism/random-file-generator/README.md

 `$ rand-file 1G 5`

  ## TODO
- - Compute checksums after all files are written
  - In memory checksum verification before written to file system
  - Option to skip checksum verification